medialab/xan/docs/cmd/hist.md

     -u, --unit <unit>        Value unit.
     -D, --dates              Set to indicate your values are dates (supporting year, year-month or year-month-day).
 This will sort the bars by date, and add missing dates.
+    -G, --compress-gaps <n>  If given, will compress gaps of minimum <n> consecutive entries set to 0 and replace it with an ellipsis.

 Common options:
     -h, --help             Display this message